 - Your application will be reviewed with a group of other applications and discussed by the Admissions Committee.

-- Research Track applicants are initially accepted into the Coursework Track.
+- When applicable, Research Track applicants are initially accepted into the Coursework Track.
 They should NOT reach out to any identified mentors until contacted by the program to do so.
 These students will interview with at least 3 potential mentors (either in-person or virtually).
 When a mutual match has been identified, the student will be officially admitted to the Research Track.

 - After acceptance, ensure that a FINAL and OFFICIAL transcript is sent to the Rackham Graduate School from your undergraduate degree-granting institution.
 Final, official transcripts must show that your degree has been conferred and be sent directly from the degree-granting institution.

 **In previous years, decision notifications have been sent out as early as March and as late as August.
 For this reason, it is recommended that all applicants complete the FAFSA application prior to submitting their Rackham application.**